 Terschelling is one of the biggest Wadden Islands, and the third inhabited island.
 It is seen as the island of cycling among the Wadden Islands, with 70 kilometres of bicycle paths.
 Terschelling is also home to the natural reserve of De Noordvaarder, which possesses great natural beauty, quiet, and space.
-From a great distance, the lighthouse known as De Brandaris welcomes visitors to the island.
+From a great distance, the lighthouse De Brandaris welcomes visitors to the island.
 This 400 year old eye-catcher is the herald of an amazing vacation.

 Terschelling buzzes.
 If the many nice restaurants, cafes and pubs aren’t alive, then the events that are hosted all year round surely are.
 Terschelling is certainly an excellent nightlife destination.
 However, those looking for peace and quiet can cherish their ‘secret’, because 80% of Terschelling consists of beautiful natural scenery.
 The highlight is the European natural reserve of De Boschplaat.
 There is something for everyone on Terschelling.

 Thirty kilometres of extensive sandy beaches await you on Terschelling, which are sometimes up to 500 metres wide.
 With so much space, there is bound to be a favourite spot for everybody.
 Stop on one of the many terrific recreational beaches and enjoy some ice cream or even a complete meal at one of the beach pavilions.
 Or you could choose to enjoy the silence of the more remote beaches.
 One can wander along the waterline for hours without encountering anyone.